-It’s now five years – yes five years – since Loquax evolved into a competition listing service where the comps are predominantly posted by the community.
+It’s now six years – yes six years – since Loquax evolved into a competition listing service where the comps are predominantly posted by the community.
 Back in 2013 the site was given little or no chance of survival.
 A “dinosaur” of a site ready for extinction as one person put it.
 However, thanks to those who stayed and dug deep to keep things going, Loquax’s competition listings are still here.
 We’re no where near as “big” as back in the day, but we had a decent advent which saw plenty of return and new visitors.

 Whilst it’s good news that we have dedicated contributors, for a community like this to progress it can’t just rely on the same people.
 Only a fraction of those who use the competitions listings make an effort to post.
-In 2018 we’d like to improve things and increase the number of contributors.
+We’d like to improve things and increase the number of contributors.
 We’re not asking for hours of time – just a few dedicated minutes a week to “do your bit” and join in with the community aspect of Loquax.

 I don’t want to post